awsdocs/aws-organizations-docs/doc_source/orgs_reference_scp-syntax.md

 **Note**
 In an SCP, the wildcard \(\*\) character in an `Action` or `NotAction` element can be used only by itself or at the end of the string\.
 It can't appear at the beginning or middle of the string\.
 Therefore, `"servicename:action*"` is valid, but `"servicename:*action"` and `"servicename:some*action"` are both invalid in SCPs\.

-For a list of all the services and the actions that they support in both AWS Organizations SCPs and IAM permission policies, see [Actions, Resources, and Condition Keys for AWS Servies](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_actionsconditions.html) in the *IAM User Guide*\.
+For a list of all the services and the actions that they support in both AWS Organizations SCPs and IAM permission policies, see [Actions, Resources, and Condition Keys for AWS Services](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_actionsconditions.html) in the *IAM User Guide*\.

 ### Example of `Action` Element<a name="scp-syntax-action-example"></a>

 The following example shows an SCP with a statement that permits account administrators to delegate describe, start, stop, and terminate permissions for EC2 instances in the account\.
-This is another example of a [whitelist](orgs_getting-started_concepts.md#whitelisting), and is useful when the default `Allow *` policies are ***not*** attached so that, by default, permissions are implicitly denied\.
+This is an example of an [allow list](orgs_getting-started_concepts.md#allowlist), and is useful when the default `Allow *` policies are ***not*** attached so that, by default, permissions are implicitly denied\.
 If the default `Allow *` policy is still attached to the root, OU, or account to which the following policy is attached, the policy has no effect:

 ```
 {